mdunten/MSBuildShell/README.md

 ### MSBuildShell, a Powershell Host running within MSBuild.exe

 This code let's you Bypass Application Whitelisting and Powershell.exe restrictions and gives you a shell that almost looks and feels like a normal Powershell session (Get-Credential, PSSessions -> Works, Tab Completion -> Unfortunately not).
+It will also bypass the Antimalware Scan Interface (AMSI), which provides enhanced malware protection for Powershell scripts.

 License: BSD 3-Clause